codersguild/codersguild/README.md

 #### Do you love SWE? mail for @Tech-Talk Saturdays : lahiri.devs@gmail.com

-#### PS : Not looking for CTO/SDE roles right now.
-However, I am available for all kinds of tech consultation on need basis.

 ### Some good things I learned from my development experience.

 - Ask questions and get reviewed when in doubt. 🤔🤔